hilbix/tino/rants/github-firewall.md

 Is this a CI as I want?

-## Travis CI (not yet evaluated)
+## Travis CI -> Complex to Set Up and Extremely Insecure by Default

-- Pros: I do not know yet.
-Probably:  Godfather of CIs for GitHub.
+- Pros: Godfather of CIs for GitHub.
 Local configuration in `.travis.yml` instead of some obscure external service.
-- Cons: I do not know yet.
-Probably:  Needs `.travis.yml` in your codebase, so it cannot be applied without a change

-And really, I did not yet come around to test this.
+- Cons: Unusable from a security perspective at my side.

+Falls in the same trap as Semaphore.
+So I cannot use it.

+The permissions on the GitHub App look reasonable.
+They are a bit broader than from Semaphore, though.

+However as soon as you try to login to https://www.travis-ci.com/ it wants "all repository read/write" for your account.
+As Semaphore wants, too.

+Sorry, no, I won't give that.
+Ever.
+For the same reasons stated above.  **Not without a firewall.**
+This is sad!

 ## Jenkins (not yet evaluated)